davecoulter/YSE_PZ/docs/contributing.rst

 The normal develop workflow of YSE_PZ is to branch off develop, commit and push changes, and then merge to the develop branch with a pull request.
-Finally, after the pull request has be approved and your changes have been merged you can delete your branch.
+Finally, after the pull request has been approved and your changes have been merged you can delete your branch.

 Starting from scratch, the typical development workflow would be the following.